What Is Included in an SEO Audit?

 Remember that it’s not just about quantity but also the quality of the backlinks.
 For example, there’s no point in having large amounts of backlinks to untrustworthy sites.

 You can use the “Backlink Gap” tool on Semrush to find missed backlink opportunities.
-All you need to do is enter your domain and the domain names of up to four competitors.
+Enter your domain and up to four competitors' domains, and the tool will show domains linking to your competitors but not to you.

 Competitor Analysis

-By conducting a competitor analysis, you can also see what keywords your competitors target.
-Using Semrush, open the Keyword Gap tool and enter your domain and up to four competitor domains.
+By conducting a competitor analysis, you can see which keywords your competitors target.
+Using Semrush’s Keyword Gap tool, enter your domain and up to four competitor domains.
+The results will reveal hidden keyword opportunities you may not have considered.

 Conclusion